usnistgov/module-utilities/CONTRIBUTING.md

     make mamba-dev
     ```

-    This will create a conda environment 'module_utilities-env' in the default location.
+    This will create a conda environment 'module-utilities-env' in the default location.

     To install (an editable version) of the current package: